nekman/keynavigator/README.md

  tabindex: {number} - the tabindex that should be used on the parent element.
  	- default: -1

- enter: {function}:
- 	arguments ($selectedElement, event) - callback function when user press enter (The context 'this' is set to KeyNavigator instance).

- 	- default: empty function

- click: {function}:
- 	arguments ($selectedElement, event) - callback function when user clicks on a element (The context 'this' is set to the KeyNavigator instance).

- 	- default: calls KeyNavigator.prototype.setActiveElement.

  keyMappings: {object}: Callback functions when a certain key is pressed.
 See example below.
  	- example: {
       65: function($el) { console.log('pressed', $el); }